 \subsection{Capacity Limit}

-Usually, the Shannon capacity gives a channel maximum error-free data rate in classical information theory~\cite{shannon1949Noise}. {However, in optical communications, channels are best described as quantum channels, shown to accurately describe capacity limit of a corresponding system.
-For extremely power-limited communications, as it is the case in DS, the capacity limit is best characterised by Holevo theorem, which approximates the solution of the quantum channels capacity limit~\cite{banaszek2020quantum,holevo2012quantum}.} Based on Holevo theorem~\cite{dolinar2011approaching}, the analytical closed-form expression of the quantum capacity, which asymptotically expresses the dimensional information efficiency, measured in bits/dimension, is given by
+Shannon capacity gives a channel the maximum error free data rate in classical information theory~\cite{shannon1949Noise}. {However, in optical communications, channels are best described as quantum channels, which are shown to accurately describe capacity limit of a corresponding system.
+For extremely power-limited communications, as is the case in DS, the capacity limit is best characterized by the Holevo theorem, which approximates the solution of the quantum channel capacity limit~\cite{banaszek2020quantum,holevo2012quantum}.} Based on the Holevo theorem~\cite{dolinar2011approaching}, the analytical closed-form expression of the quantum capacity, which asymptotically {expresses} the dimensional information efficiency, measured in bits/dimension, is given by

-where $c_{p}$ is photon information efficiency and e is the exponential constant.
-In theory, the optimal coherent-state modulation achieves the ultimate quantum limit, {which is the capacity limit that can possibly be approached by a system based on Holevo limit approximation}.
-Still, practical sub-optimal coherent receivers are operating in near the ultimate Holevo limit but in the low photon efficiency region as they hit a brick wall of $1.44$ bits/photon and hence they are not efficient for DS applications~\cite{dolinar2011approaching}.
+where $c_{p}$ is the photon information efficiency (\acrshort{pie}) {which is the amount of information that can be transmitted per photon, measured in bits/photon,} and $e$ is the exponential constant.
+In theory, the optimal coherent state modulation achieves the ultimate quantum limit, {which is the capacity limit that can possibly be approached by a system based on the Holevo limit approximation}.
+Still, practical sub-optimal coherent receivers are operating near the ultimate Holevo limit but in the low photon efficiency region as they hit a brick wall of {$1.44$ bits/photon} and hence they are not efficient for DS applications~\cite{dolinar2011approaching}.

 In the case of PPM-PC receivers, the capacity can be approximated with respect to the Holevo limit as~\cite{banaszek2020quantum}